decchu14/Python-Password-Checker/README.md

      -> We then open our text file and read our passwords line by line.

-     -> Here also we can save any nummber of passwords.
+     -> Here also we can save any number of passwords.